 *An abstract & short author note.

-A catalogue record for the Waikato Islamic Studies Review is available from the National Library of New Zealand.
+The Waikato Islamic Studies Review intends to publish two editions annually: March and September.
+A catalogue record is available from the National Library of New Zealand.

 Executive Editor: MPhil Abdullah Drury